percona/pmm/doc/source/remote-instance.rst

 .. _pmm.amazon-rds-agentless:

-Adding Remote DB instance to |pmm|
+Adding a MySQL or PostgreSQL Remote DB instance to |pmm|
 ********************************************************************************

 There is a quick method for users to add DBaaS instances to |pmm| without having